Looking for the best gaming headsets in 2018? We tested and reviewed all the highest rated gaming headsets on the market, here is the list.

 I am happy to say that YES it lives up to it, and then some.
 This gaming headset offers some of the best sound quality I have ever experienced for gaming.
-In addition to that, it has a fantastic microphone, which is connected by a jack directly into the headset, which makes it so easy to remove/add into the headset.
+In addition to that, it has a fantastic microphone, which is connected to a jack directly into the headset, which makes it so easy to remove/add to the headset.

 The original HyperX Cloud was undoubtedly one of the best gaming headsets ever made.
 Which is why making a newer version is a bold move, as it is hard to outdo an almost perfect product.
-However, HyperX successfully made a second iteration that is slightly more awesome and worthy of the name.
+However, HyperX successfully made a second iteration that is slightly more awesome and is a worthy successor.

 Furthermore, it is compatible with any platform, and the lightweight and clean design also make it a great headset for your phone, if you want to listen to high-quality music on the go.

 The cords are very long, which can be quite annoying when using it for PC gaming.
 But it also makes it great for console gaming, where you are usually a bit further away from the screen.
 You might want to throw an extra 5 bucks in and get a cord organizer on the side.

 Everything with this headset is done SO well, and I will say that it is my favorite headset of its price range.
 It is very easy to see that this has been developed with the help of professional gamers, made for competitive gaming.
 I will recommend this to any player, for any game genre on any platform.

 The cord’s length can be annoying, but it is such a small setback for an otherwise excellent product.